kanchika-kapoor/sports_information_website/README.md

-Football information site using Next.js and tailwind CSS
+Football information site using Next.js, Typescript and tailwind CSS

 ### Run the development server: